DIRACGrid/DIRAC/docs/source/UserGuide/WebAppUserGuide/index.rst

 **Menu**

- It contains three main menu:
+The menu contains three main sub-menus:

 .. image:: images/menus.png
    :scale: 50 %
    :alt: main menus
    :align: center

-#.
-It is the Intro panel
+#. is the Intro panel
-#.
-It is the Main panel
+#. is the Main panel
-#.
-You can found more information about DIRAC.
+#. is where you can find more information about DIRAC.

 The default is 2.
-You can change by clicking on the icons.
+You can change it by clicking on the icons.

 **Desktop**

- It is a container which contains various applications on different desktops.
+The Desktop is a container which contains various applications on different desktops.

 Menu structure
 --------------

- Menu consists of two widgets:
+The menu consists of two widgets:

 #.
 Desktops&Applications
 #.
 Settings

 .. image:: images/menustructure.png
    :scale: 50 %